On this page

 Who is a Medical Support Officer (MSO)?

-Medical Support Officers (MSOs) are International Medical Graduates (IMGs) who have been selected to participate in the IMG Clinical Readiness Pilot Program (ICRP).
+Medical Support Officers (MSOs) are International Medical Graduates (IMGs) who have been selected to participate in the IMG Clinical Readiness Program (ICRP).

 Is the Medical Support Officer (MSO) a paid position?